 "Art is what I do to understand the world and and my place in it."

-She still works as an actress, dancer and singer and is the Artistic Director of Asylum Theatre based in the Twin Cities, MN.
-Additionally, she has been teaching yoga since 2008, traveling since she got her first passport when she was 17, and has the funniest and objectively most awesome dog, lab-pit mix, Signora Babbling "Brooke."
-Amber has a love for nature and all things wild.
+I still work as an actress, dancer and singer and am the Artistic Director of Asylum Theatre based in the Twin Cities, MN.
+Additionally, I have been teaching yoga since 2008, traveling since I got my first passport when I was 17, and have the funniest and objectively most awesome dog, lab-pit mix, Signora Babbling "Brooke."
+I have a love for nature and all things wild.

 Raw Pigment Oil

 “Raw pigment” is basically a fancy way of saying “natural.”
 Before oil paint was mass produced in tubes it was meticulously made by the artist (or their apprentice).
 The basic recipe is ground up colored dirt with a drying oil like linseed, walnut, poppy, etc. The process of making paint is simple, but takes a longer time to dry than our general society has conditioned patience for.
 Oil paint also has a reputation of being extremely toxic, from back in the early days using pigments like lead and predator snails to today a variety of toxic ingredients for fillers, stabilizers, drying agents, and synthetic color.